zuofuhuang/SimSeq_Functions/README.md

 # SimSeq

-A flexible framework for synthesizing human activity patterns with application to sequential categorical data
+A Flexible Framework for Synthesizing Categorical Sequences with Application to Human Activity Patterns

-On arXiv and submitted. (https://arxiv.org/abs/2311.05819)
+On arXiv and submitted to Journal of Computational and Graphical Statistics. (https://arxiv.org/abs/2311.05819)

-The human activity sequence dataset ommited at the request of owner.
+The human activity sequence dataset omitted at the request of owner.
 Available upon request.